MacAndrews & Forbes: Revlon Group

 MacAndrews next purchased Pantry Pride Inc., in June 1985.
 Its three retail supermarket chains were sold off within months.

 In 1985, Perelman also took on his biggest deal yet: The Revlon Corporation.
 Financed with over $700 million in junk bonds from Michael Milken's firm, Drexel Burnham Lambert, Pantry Pride Inc. offered to buy any or all of Revlon's 38.2 million outstanding shares for $47.5 per share when its street price stood at $45 per share.
 Initially rejected, Perelman repeatedly raised his offer until it reached $53 per share, while fighting Revlon's management every step of the way.
 Forstmann Little & Company swooped in and offered $56 per share.
 A brief public bidding war ensued, and Perelman triumphed with an offer of $58 per share.
 As a result, Perelman paid $1.8 billion to Revlon's shareholders, but he also paid $900 million in other costs associated with the purchase.

 After the acquisition, Perelman had Revlon sell four of its divisions: Two were sold for $1 billion, the Vision Care division was sold for $574 million, and, in 1988, the National Health Laboratories division became a publicly owned corporation.
 Additional makeup lines were purchased for Revlon: Max Factor in 1987 and Betrix in 1989 (they were later sold to Procter & Gamble, in 1991).
 Despite Perelman's regular cleansing of upper management and injecting millions of dollars into the company, Revlon was unable to turn a profit for several years.
 As of the first quarter of 2007, it had had one profitable quarter in the previous 32.

 By 2012, Revlon was rebounding, and its net income had grown to $51.5 million.
 As of April 2014, Revlon was trading at $25.45 per share, rising from a low of $1.20 per share in 2007.
 A major cause of Revlon's financial problems was the debt load stemming from Perelman's purchase of the company.

 Gillette, Four Star, and the late eighties

 In 1986, Ronald Perelman made several attempts on behalf of MacAndrews & Forbes to take-over Gillette Company, offering $4.12 billion, and eventually $5.7 billion.
 In October 1987, Perelman withdrew the last offer.
 In 1988, Consolidated Cigar was sold.
 Attempted take overs were targeted at CPC International.

 Ronald Perelman's controlling buyout of Compact Video was in 1986.
-Four Star International was purchased through a golden parachute deal that was negotiated with David Charnay's Acquisition and Ronald Perelman after Charnay was notified of stock purchases made by Perelman in 1989.
-After Compact shut down, its remaining assets, including Four Star International, were folded into MacAndrews & Forbes.
+Four Star International was purchased through a golden parachute deal that was negotiated with David Charnay's acquisition and Ronald Perelman after Charnay was notified of stock purchases made by Perelman in 1989.
+After Compact Video shut down, its remaining assets, including Four Star International, were folded into MacAndrews & Forbes.
 By the end of 1989, MacAndrews refinanced the Holding companies' junk bonds for standard bank loans.